8 Awesome Heat and Drought-Tolerant Annual Flowers and Plants

 Originally native to South America, petunias are heat and drought tolerant and are a favorite summer bedding plant all over the country.
 In late spring and summer, you'll find a multitude of types and colors available at garden centers.

-Size: Petunias grow to about 6 inches tall before they need to be pinched back.
+- Size: Petunias grow to about six inches tall before they need to be pinched back.